amancioandre/landing-v2/content/en/posts/2020-04-30-conda-environments.md

 ---

 No more tears!
-If you are a user of conda packages, more precisely [Jupyter Notebook](), as I am, you should wory - a lot! - with your programming environment and your OS.
+If you are a user of conda packages, more precisely [Jupyter Notebook](), as I am, you should worry - a lot! - with your programming environment and your OS.
 Your _environment_ is one of the barriers that prevent you from cloging your system with all sorts of packages and their - conflicting - versions.
 Lets be honest, you don't want a crucial package being overwritten on your system do you?

 So let's go!